 Sometimes, the simplest thing to do is to ask.

-By first politely asking if the prospect is the right person, he makes sure not to make them lose their time, plus it make the outreach smart.
+By first politely asking if the prospect is the right person, you'll make sure not to make them lose their time, plus it makes the outreach smart.

 Then the genuine approach comes naturally.

 We all know that backlink outreach is one of the toughest, so be transparent.

 And that's what Alan did with 69% open rate.